hashicorp/terraform-provider-google/website/docs/r/datastream_stream.html.markdown

   Maximum number of concurrent CDC tasks.
 The number should be non negative.
   If not set (or set to 0), the system's default value will be used.

+* `max_concurrent_backfill_tasks` -
+  (Optional)
+  Maximum number of concurrent backfill tasks.
+The number should be non negative.
+  If not set (or set to 0), the system's default value will be used.

 <a name="nested_include_objects"></a>The `include_objects` block supports: